Programs

 Through the successful completion of the Quality Endorsement and Improvement Process, Laurens County First Steps is recognized as a Blue Ribbon Affiliate!

-PAT Expansion – Partnering with Teen Parents
+PAT Expansion – Partnering with Teen Parents and Young Parents

 Next Generation Education